-Students will graduate with an OTD, a professional clinical doctorate degree.
-Students who choose the OTD may choose from multiple concentrations in productive aging, work and industry, social participation and the environment, children and youth, neurorehabilitation and rehabilitation science.
+In the second year of study, doctoral students start developing their advanced practice skillset and the ability to participate in scholarly work.
+They may choose from multiple concentrations such as productive aging, social participation and the environment, children and youth, work and industry, neurorehabilitation and rehabilitation science.
 Click here to view the OTD curriculum grid.

-OTD graduates are building exciting careers in teaching, research, consultation, clinical services, and management and policy in their chosen area of expertise.
-(Please note: If you already have a degree in occupational therapy, you must go through a different application process.
-Click here for additional information.)
+Please note: If you already have a degree in occupational therapy, you must go through a different application process.
+Click here for additional information.

-As an OTD graduate, you will be eligible to sit for the NBCOT examination to become a practicing occupational therapist.
+With an OTD degree, you will be eligible to sit for the NBCOT examination to become a practicing occupational therapist.
 The exam is administered by the National Board for Certification in Occupational Therapy (NBCOT), located at One Bank Street, Suite 300, Gaithersburg, MD 20878.
 NBCOT’s phone number is (301) 990-7979 and its web address is www.nbcot.org.
 See our NBCOT Pass Rate.

 A felony conviction may affect a graduate’s ability to sit for the NBCOT certification exam or attain state licensure.